 Bellamy says after she gets an idea of a couple’s overall aesthetic and vibe—including rustic, romantic, boho, or modern— she brainstorms invitation-suite ideas.
 Then, she sits down with a stationer to create designs.
 Getting your perfect suite is all about communicating with your planners and designers.
 Of course, pre-made, budget-friendly design options are also out there on sites like Zazzle and Etsy.

-How Much Do the Invitations Cost?
+How Much Do Vellum Wedding Invitations Cost?

+As with most things related to a wedding, the cost of vellum invitations varies greatly depending on what you choose.
 “Every suite isn't built the same, so it depends on all the bells and whistles.
 Are you doing gold foil?
 All of these things impact the pricing,” says Bellamy.
 That being said, she says vellum is not the cheapest nor the most expensive option out there.
 Fischer adds that while vellum is pricier than cardstock, the printing can actually be cheaper.
 “It utilizes flat printing, which is less costly than letterpress, engraving, and foil-stamping,” she offers.

 To get an idea, a simple wedding invitation suite with a white cardstock invitation and white vellum jacket for 120 people starts at about $450 at Shine Wedding Invitations.
 Of course, customizing your invitation suite with a professional will bring up the cost.
 Bellamy says she has seen clients spend upwards of $4,000 on their stationery—and that’s for an intimate wedding of about 50 guests.

-How Do You Mail the Invitations?
+How Do You Mail Vellum Wedding Invitations?

 No matter what the material, Bellamy always advises her clients—or their wedding coordinator— to go to the post office to mail the invitations rather than doing it from home.
 More involved suites can get quite heavy, and this avoids pesky return-to-sender problems.